 - ENME 221 Engineering Design and Manufacture

-Graduates will be able to develop creative product ideas based on their knowledge of related sciences and engineering disciplines, as well as practical business skills to commercialise these ideas.
+Graduates will be able to deliver creative product designs while also leveraging their knowledge of related sciences and engineering disciplines, in parallel with practical and commercial business skills.

-Combining engineering and science with creative arts and business will help you shape a career with unlimited possibilities, as industrial designers work across many different industries.
-You can work in design departments of large manufacturing companies, design or engineering consultancies, architectural practices, or have the possibility to be self-employed with your own company.
+Combining engineering and science with creative design and business will help you to forge a vibrant career with unlimited possibilities, as industrial designers can work across many different industries and sectors.
+You can work globally in the design departments of large manufacturing companies, product design or engineering consultancies, or have the possibility to be self-employed with your own company.

-Other example areas include furniture, electronics, packaging, medical appliances, consumer goods, vehicles, ergonomics, and recreational and sports equipment.
+Other example areas include furniture design, toy design, electronics, packaging design, medical design, consumer goods, digital design, automotive industries, design research, and recreational sports equipment.